Sheds, decks, landscaping, and other outdoor building works

 - were they able to communicate regularly and clearly with the builder or tradesperson about changes or quality of work?

 - did the price increase?
 Was this reasonable and agreed to?

 - were they satisfied with the quality of the work?

 - Ask to see a certificate of currency for public liability insurance, which will protect you or third parties against any damage the builder or tradesperson may cause.

 It is essential to maintain good communication with your builder or tradesperson throughout the project – make sure you choose someone you can work well with.

 Building a fence in Victoria is governed by the Fences Act 1968.

-For information about fencing work, and preventing and resolving disputes, visit the Fencing law in Victoria page on the Department of Justice & Regulation website.
+For information about fencing work, and preventing and resolving disputes, visit the Fencing law in Victoria page on the Department of Justice and Community Safety website.